R1 RCM Inc. (RCM) Stock Could Soon Reward Patient Investors

 R1 RCM Inc. (RCM): Who are the competitors?

-The company’s main competitors (and peers) include Gartner Inc. (IT) that is trading 21.03% up over the past 12 months and Allscripts Healthcare Solutions Inc. (MDRX) that is 5.19% higher over the same period.
+The company’s main competitors (and peers) include Gartner Inc. (IT) that is trading 20.22% up over the past 12 months and Allscripts Healthcare Solutions Inc. (MDRX) that is -10.67% lower over the same period.